• Skip to primary navigation

 • 2 tablespoon Chopped Fresh Garlic

-• 2 cups Water
+• 2 ½ cups Water plus more as needed

 • 2 teaspoon Curry Powder

-• 2 teaspoon salt or to taste
+• 1 ½ teaspoon Salt or to taste

-• ½ teaspoon black pepper
+• ¼ teaspoon black pepper

-• 1 tablespoon coconut oil
+• 1 tablespoon coconut oil olive oil or butter

-• Toasted Pumpkins Seeds for garnish
+• Toasted Pumpkins Seeds or your favorite nuts, for garnish, optional

 • 1 teaspoon olive oil for garnish, drizzled

-• Once it's boiling, reduce the heat to simmer and cook for 20-30 minutes or until the carrots are softened and fork-tender.
-Then, stir in the coconut milk.
+• Add water and simmer: Add 2 ½ cups of water to the carrot mixture.
+Cover and bring to a boil.
+Once it's boiling, reduce the heat to low and cook for 20-30 minutes or until the carrots are softened and fork-tender.

-• Let the mixture cool slightly, then transfer in small batches to a blender and blend until smooth.
-Use a separate bowl to keep the blended soup separate from the unblended mixture.
+• Add coconut milk and blend: Stir in the coconut milk.
+Let the mixture cool slightly, then transfer in small batches to a blender and blend until smooth.
+Add the blended soup to a large bowl until everything is blended.

 • Serve and enjoy!
 If desired, top with toasted pumpkin seeds and drizzle with olive oil.
+See notes below for more garnishing ideas.

 Freezing and Storage Instructions